Is hybrid cloud certification right for you?

 Where to go for hybrid cloud certifications

-Lynne Williams, professor at the School of Business and Information Technology at Purdue University Global, which includes instruction on hybrid cloud in its cyber security and IT master's degree programs, says training and certification are essential for larger organizations and those that fall under regulatory oversight.
+Lynne Williams, professor at the School of Business and Information Technology at Purdue University Global, which includes instruction on hybrid cloud in its cyber security and IT master's degree programs, says training and certification are essential for larger organisations and those that fall under regulatory oversight.

-“IT pros working for a smaller organization or an organization that doesn’t have to comply with governmental regulations may be able to provide reasonable hybrid cloud solutions to the organization with just their personal expertise and some research into what best suits the business focus.
-However, larger, enterprise-sized organizations may benefit from IT pros having certifications that target their particular needs,” Williams says.
+“IT pros working for a smaller organization or an organisation that doesn’t have to comply with governmental regulations may be able to provide reasonable hybrid cloud solutions to the organisation with just their personal expertise and some research into what best suits the business focus," Williams says.

+"However, larger, enterprise-sized organisations may benefit from IT pros having certifications that target their particular needs."

 For instance, if an organization has roles such as database managers, developers, information security managers, and network architects, then it is a prime candidate for training and certification.

-“If the enterprise is large enough to require this type of specialized role from its IT support people, it may be useful or even required that personnel in these roles are certified in hybrid cloud environments,” she says.
+“If the enterprise is large enough to require this type of specialised role from its IT support people, it may be useful or even required that personnel in these roles are certified in hybrid cloud environments,” she says.

 While Williams considers real world learning useful to teach IT pros how to perform various tasks, certifications cover big-picture concepts that may not be obvious in hands-on learning.

-“Rather than saying real-world learning is better than certification or vice versa, it’s more useful to consider a blend of the two for the most effective learning experience,” she says, emphasizing that real-world learning teaches how to do something, and certification will teach them why they’re doing it.
+“Rather than saying real-world learning is better than certification or vice versa, it’s more useful to consider a blend of the two for the most effective learning experience,” she says, emphasising that real-world learning teaches how to do something, and certification will teach them why they’re doing it.

 Real-world learning, especially peer-to-peer learning, has its place, but it’s not always an efficient path, says Randy Russell, director of certification at Red Hat.

 “There is a lot of hope and optimism around moving things to the cloud that gets followed by a cold drizzle of reality,” Russell says.
-Some of this “drizzle” can be attributed to organizations using trial-and-error.
+Some of this “drizzle” can be attributed to organisations using trial-and-error.
 “Training can accelerate and condense the time it takes to learn a technology.”

-Red Hat targets its hybrid cloud training to its own offerings, teaching how to containerize applications in a Red Hat environment, for example, and how to implement OpenStack and enable applications in the private cloud to burst to the public cloud.
+Red Hat targets its hybrid cloud training to its own offerings, teaching how to containerise applications in a Red Hat environment, for example, and how to implement OpenStack and enable applications in the private cloud to burst to the public cloud.

 Students can do classroom or self-paced learning to become a Red Hat Certified Specialist in Hybrid Cloud Management.

 “We’ve also recently updated the Red Hat Certified Engineer curriculum to include Ansible since automation is such an important part of the cloud in general and hybrid cloud more specifically,” Russell says.

-Like Sinclair, Russell has seen organizations go very wrong in their cloud deployments and require a regroup such as “discovering that low cost per instance in the cloud adds up when those instances are running 24x7, 365 days a year and there are a lot of them,” he says.
+Like Sinclair, Russell has seen organisations go very wrong in their cloud deployments and require a regroup such as “discovering that low cost per instance in the cloud adds up when those instances are running 24x7, 365 days a year and there are a lot of them,” he says.

 In fact, while most certifications tend to focus more on technical aspects, Russell says the nuances of the hybrid cloud are bringing more attention to a greater need for management best practices, including how to conduct cost analyses.